Strata By-Laws

 (c) obstruct or use, or permit any occupant of his or her strata lot or a visitor or invitee of the owner or occupant to obstruct or use, the sidewalks, walkways, passages and driveways of the common property for any purpose other than ingress or egress from the strata lots or parking areas within the common property of the strata plan;

-(e) shake, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to shake, any mops or dusters of any kind, nor throw, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to throw, any refuse, including, without limitation, cigarettes or any like smoking devices, out of the windows or doors or from the patio, balcony, deck, roof deck or terrace of a strata lot;
+(e) shake, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to shake, any mops or dusters of any kind, nor allow, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to allow, any refuse, including, without limitation, cigarettes or water (liquid) or any like smoking devices, out of the windows or doors or from the patio, balcony, deck, roof deck or terrace of a strata lot;

 (f) do, or permit any occupant of his or her strata lot or any visitor or invitee of the owner or occupant to do, anything that will increase the risk of fire or the rate of insurance on the building or any part thereof;